The Bottleneck Fix Starting at $3,000, scaled to revenue · Two calls, one priority order, ten days

 What this costs elsewhere

 A comparable diagnostic from a mid-tier consultancy runs $40K–$120K over six weeks.
 A replaced agency or miscast CMO hire costs considerably more.
-The engine is the reason this is $3,000 instead.
+The engine is the reason this starts at $3,000 instead.

 Fit